erikandersson96/portfolio-project-three/README.md

 ### Question Selection

-After the user has selected a valid `username` he or she wiill be asked how many questions to play either `6 or 12`.
+After the user has selected a valid `username` he or she will be asked how many questions to play either `6 or 12`.
 See the screenshot below:

 ![Screenshot of question selection](/assets/images/amount-questions.png)